 For more information, please contact the education department at 760.202.2234 or firstname.lastname@example.org.

 About Shay Moraga:

 Shay's training in Vinyasa, Power, Gentle and Restorative Yoga, combined with Yoga for Cancer experience have given her the tools to support her yoga community in achieving something she knows matters to them.
 She is able to give a gentle yet challenging class.
 She finds it both satisfying and meaningful to have students say: "I really feel capable and comfortable coming to your class.”

 Shay loves sharing the mind-body connection with her yoga community.
-"To me," Shay says, "yoga is not just about the poses, it is what happens from the moment you step on a yoga mat and start to breath possibility of practice.
+"To me," Shay says, "yoga is not just about the poses, it is what happens from the moment you step on a yoga mat and start to breathe possibility of practice.
 Yoga starts within."
 When she started practicing yoga she was able to do almost any pose there was.
 That all changed in the winter of 2016 when she was diagnosed with Breast Cancer.
-During her year-long battle she never give up.
-She would still show up at her studio or practice at home only at times just to find her breath in the moment.
+During her year-long battle, she never gave up.
+She would still show up at her studio or practice at home only, at times, just to find her breath in the moment.
 "I thought, how am I ever going to be able to be an instructor again and practice the way I used to?
-I thought to myself many times I will be too inflexible, stressed, traumatized, and unfit to do this or ever lead again…" But here’s what she found: She could still show up, she could still breathe, she could still practice in modified ways until her strength returned.
+I thought to myself many times I will be too inflexible, stressed, traumatized, and unfit to do this or ever lead again…" But, here’s what she found: She could still show up, she could still breathe, she could still practice in modified ways until her strength returned.
 She could learn to be gentle with my body and myself.
 She did not have to do every pose correctly.
 She did not have to be super fit to lead or practice yoga.
-She found yoga to now become a not only physical practice but mental and spiritual practice as well.
+She found yoga to now become, not only a physical practice, but mental and spiritual practice, as well.

 About Jenn Smith: